denoland/std/http/README.md

 ### Request Context

-Sometimes you want your middleware to pass information onto the handlers after it.
+Sometimes you want your middleware to pass information onto the handler after it.
 The way to do that is request context.

 Each `HttpRequest`s has an attached `context` object.
 Arbitrary properties with